-(d) Upon notice from the Administrator of the settlement of the transcript, file with the Administrator an electronic version of the transcript in the form required by ORAP 3.35(2) and, at the same time, file with the Administrator and serve on each party a certificate of filing of transcript.4 The certificate of filing must be a separate document and may not be included as part of the electronic version of the transcript.
+(d) Upon notice from the Administrator of the settlement of the transcript, file with the Administrator an electronic version of the transcript in the form required by ORAP 3.35(2) and, at the same time, file with the Administrator and serve on each party a certificate of filing of transcript.4 The certificate of filing must list the dates of all proceedings transcribed, the volume numbers of the transcript(s), and the page numbers specific to each transcript, and must be a separate document not included as part of the electronic version of the transcript.
 Filing an electronic version of the transcript with the Administrator is in lieu of filing a paper transcript and shall be in the form provided in ORAP 3.35(2).